xingchenzhang/xingchenzhang.github.io/_pages/teaching.md

 **At University of Exeter**

-- **Lecturer**, COM2017, Introduction to Prompt Engineering (2024-2025), Department of Computer Science
+- **Lecturer**, COM2017, Introduction to Prompt Engineering (2024-2025), Department of Computer Science.
+I teach this module together with Dr. Avon Huxor

 - **Lecturer and module lead**, COM2013, Data Science Group Project (2024-2025), Department of Computer Science